eanlain/release_notes/README.md

     $ rake db:migrate

+### Optional

+#### Broadcasts

+To add the Broadcasts module...

+    $ rails generate release_notes:broadcasts Broadcast

+This will generate a model named `Broadcast` in your Rails project.
+As mentioned before, you can choose to use a different model name, but remember to edit the `config/initializers/release_notes.rb` file with the name.

+After generating the Broadcast model you should generate a migration to add the last_visit field to your User model.

+    $ rails generate release_notes:last_visit User

+Migrate your database.

+    $ rake db:migrate

+#### Views

-*Optional:* While not necessary, you may want to copy over the ReleaseNotes views to your app to customize:
+While not necessary, you may want to copy over the ReleaseNotes views to your app to customize:

     $ rails generate release_notes:views